liammcdougall/ACIT4640/labs/lab02.md

     - allows all traffic out to the internet.
     - allow all traffic out to VPC
 - An EC2 instance `lab02_web_w1`\
+  - Instance Type `t2.micro`
   - Assign Public IP
   - intended to act as a web and reverse proxy server
   - connected to the `lab02_sn_public` subnet.
+  - AMI: Any Ubuntu 22.04 or Later AMI
   - Tags
     - `Name`: `lab02_web_w01`
     - `Server_Role`: `web`